mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

 which is the only place it can be used.

-The value of `iota` is incremented by one after each line in the `const` definition, except for blank lines and comment lines.
+The value of `iota` is incremented by one after each line in the `const` definition except for blank lines and comment lines.
 It is typically used to define enumerated values.
-The last expression involving `iota` is repeated for subsequent constant values, but uses an incremented value of `iota`.
+The last expression involving `iota` is repeated for subsequent constant values but uses an incremented value of `iota`.
 For example:

 ```go